zzorica/k8s-mgmt-pod/README.md

 * mariadb-client

 ## prompt
-When in shell bash promt will show user@localIP
+When in shell bash prompt will show user@localIP
 ```
 root@172.17.0.2 $
 ```